Catcurity123/Personal-Projects/AWS Architecture and Security Project/Project Briefing.md

-# My Dat at the AWS Security JAM
+# My Day at the AWS Security JAM

 Greetings!
 I'm Luan.